lecode-official/opencl-dotnet/README.md

     - [x] SVM Allocations API
 - [x] Mark everything with the Obsolete attribute that have been deprecated in OpenCL
 - [x] Mark everything with an attribute that contains the minimum version of OpenCL required
-- [ ] Fix compilation and linking problems for Intel platform (maybe only on Windows)

 ### *__OpenCl.DotNetCore__* Project Todos